zzxwill/odps/intl.en-US/User Guide/SQL/Builtin Function/Other functions.md

 **Usage**:

-return the first value which is not NULL from the list.
+Return the first value which is not NULL from the list.
 If all values in the list are NULL, return NULL.

 **Parameter description**:

-Expri: value to be tested.
-All these values have the same data type or be NULL, otherwise an expction occurs.
+expr: value to be tested.
+All these values have the same data type or be NULL, otherwise an expection occurs.

 **Return value**: